Welcome to the Joel Lane Museum House | The place where the history of Raleigh, NC was born. Come on in and enjoy it!

 Tours at begin 1:00, 2:00 & 3:00

-Sunday afternoon tours available by appointment for groups only.
+Sunday afternoon tours available by appointment for groups of 10 or more only.
 Sunday tours must be pre-paid and are non-refundable.

 Open when the museum is open.
 The store is also open most weekday afternoons until 5:30 pm.